rettedascode/rettedascode/README.md

 # Hi there 👋
-I'm **Jeremy**, also known as **RetteDasCode** — a 23-year-old developer from Germany with a strong focus on backend development and clean software architecture.
+I'm **Jeremy**, a 23-year-old developer from Germany with a strong focus on backend development and clean software architecture.

 ---